Treatment (the Program)

 Licensed Practical Nurse

 Primarily responsible for the medical and psychiatric needs of the youth in treatment by coordinating care with affiliated and outside psychiatrists and other medical practitioners.
-AARC’s nurse is also responsible for training, overseeing and ensuring that medication administration procedures are followed by staff and recovery home parents.
-In addition, the nurse manages the daily medical needs of the clients, performs baseline assessments on all new clients, including the initiation of detox protocols as prescribed, management and supervision of in-house wellness clinics, which includes medical, naturopathic, psychiatric care, and immunizations.
+AARC’s nurses are also responsible for training, overseeing and ensuring that medication administration procedures are followed by staff and recovery home parents.
+In addition, the nurses manage the daily medical needs of the clients, performs baseline assessments on all new clients, including the initiation of detox protocols as prescribed, management and supervision of in-house wellness clinics, which includes medical, naturopathic, psychiatric care, and immunizations.

 Kristine Codera is currently a licensed practical nurse at Alberta Adolescent Recovery Centre (AARC).
 In her home country, the Philippines, Kristine was a graduate of Cebu Doctors’ University in 2007, where she earned her Bachelor’s Degree in Nursing.
 Kristine later held two licenses as a nurse-midwife which allowed her to focus most of her professional career on maternal and child health care prior to immigrating to Canada with her family in April 2012.
 In Calgary, her position closely related to the nursing field was as a Senior Client Care Aide for Pure North S’Energy Foundation (September 2012-2017), a not-for-profit organization for health and wellness.
 She was also endorsed as the Lead Samples Coordinator for the said company’s Canine Cancer Detection Program.
 The company allowed her to be exposed to different client populations including the seniors, homeless, and people in alcohol and drugs recovery, among others.
 This is how Kristine was first introduced to AARC.